yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 Alternatively, it is easier to turn on preconnect for your critical third party hosts, by adding `<link rel=preconnect href=example.com>` to your markup.
 One caveat here is that preconnects are cheap, but not free.
+Some browsers have a limited number of DNS requests that can be up in the air (e.g.
+Chrome limits pending DNS requests to 6).
-Some browsers have a limited number of DNS requests that can be up in the air, and preconnecting to non-critical hosts can use up your quota, and prevent connections to other hosts from taking place.
+Preconnecting to non-critical hosts can use up your quota, and prevent connections to other hosts from taking place.
 So only preconnect to hosts your browser would need to preconnect to, and prefer to do that roughly in the same order as the browser would use those connections.